Chronic Back and Neck Pain: Symptoms, Causes, and Treatments

 - Electroceuticals: Electrical stimulation of the muscles (TENS), spinal cord stimulation

 As you can see, there are quite a few options for treatment.
 Don’t lose hope if one treatment doesn’t seem to work out.
-There are plenty of other methods to try; in my experience, chronic pain sufferers respond best to a multimodal treatment strategy, which means using several of the above treatment options at the same time.
+There are plenty of other methods to try, and chronic pain sufferers typically respond best to a multimodal treatment strategy, which means using several treatment options at the same time.

-Pros and cons of various chronic back and neck pain management
+Various chronic back and neck pain management methods

 Keep in mind that simple changes can go a long way towards treating your back and neck pain.